‘People use caste card when they fail to get ticket based on their work,’ says Nitin Gadkari

 Mali community leaders, who belong to the Other Backward Classes category, speaking at the event demanded more representation and election tickets for members of their social group.

 Gadkari told them that said such demands are very common from every community, and asked them to look beyond such assertions.
 He said he had personally experienced that even if a community had the most ministers, it did not translate to social progress for them.
-“Reservation should be given, but to those who are oppressed [shoshit-pidit], Dalits, socially and economically backward sections of the society,” he said.
+“Reservation should be given, but to those who are oppressed, Dalits, socially and economically backward sections of the society,” he said.

-“When people fail to get ticket on the basis of their works [krututva] they play caste card,” Gadkari was quoted as saying by the news agency.
+“When people fail to get ticket on the basis of their works they play caste card,” Gadkari was quoted as saying by the news agency.
 “I want to ask – did George Fernandes [former Union minister] belong to any caste,” he questioned.
 “He did not belong to any caste...he was a Christian.
 Did Indira Gandhi come to power because of caste”.

 He also referred to the election of former Prime Minister Indira Gandhi and Rajasthan Chief Minister Ashok Gehlot to substantiate that “in politics those who do good work, don’t have to ask for votes as the votes come to them naturally”.